 This is hard for me being 9 months pregnant, but getting out ALL the blankets, couch pillows, and sometimes the crib mattress is a HUGE hit!
 We let our kids jump on couches and beds to get out energy, so that might give you a heart attack if it’s not your style 😉

 Run around in a circle to music

 They usually break crayons, and markers do end up on their fingers… I know a lot of moms who have toddlers that sit and color quietly alone…for hours…but I’m still waiting for this to happen.
 My kids are just too rambuncious and not super into it.
-Worth a shot every now an then 😉
+Worth a shot every now an then though 😉

 Playing in the sink

 I make sure all the breakables or dangerous things are away from reach and put a few bottles and lids in there.
 Then I add a few empty cups and some scrubbers and she is happy for a loooong time!
 This seems to be Laila’s fav (2 years old).
 If you don’t want to waste a ton of water just put a pot full in the sink.

 I’m too lazy to drive 15 min to the library each way and right now its hard for me to get out with 2 and soon 3, so we have some books here and I read a little every day.
 The more I do this, the more they look at pictures on their own quietly at random, and when days go by without reading, they stop doing that!